Employee engagement has become an increasingly popular topic among HR and C-level leaders.

 Your engagement survey shouldn’t be the only initiative you use to understand and drive employee engagement.
 Find software that helps listen to and support employees all year round.
 Your software should help you:

 Your employee listening strategy should be continuous.
 You should be capturing a variety of employee voices in a variety of ways.
-Find a software that allows you to collect, act on, and respond to employee feedback with engagement, pulse and lifecycle surveys.
+Find software that allows you to collect, act on, and respond to employee feedback with engagement, pulse, and lifecycle surveys.

 Acknowledging your employees for their contributions can drive engagement and performance.
-Share in their success by selecting a vendor who provides an online recognition tool.
+Share their success by selecting a vendor that provides an online recognition tool.

 Employees need clarity and purpose to be fully engaged and successful.
 Your employee engagement software should help teams set, track, and discuss goals.
 It should showcase and encourage alignment among individual, team, and organizational goals.

 Employees need to feel supported by and connected to their manager and organization.
-Without regular communication, your employees will feel detached and unengaged.
+Regular communication is necessary for your employees to feel connected and engaged.
 Foster stronger manager-employee relationships and continuous performance conversations with a 1-on-1 tool.

 Talent development has become a top priority for organizations.
 But to understand how to retain and develop top talent, organizations need data.
 A robust engagement software should also offer a talent review tool to improve retention and reduce turnover.

-Managers are on the front lines of engagement – and many need a lot of coaching and development to help their employees.
-Equip your managers with the tools they need to better understand their team’s needs and do the work at the ground-level.
+Managers are on the front lines of engagement.
+They need a lot of coaching and development to help their employees.
+Equip your managers with the tools they need to understand their team's needs and do the work at the ground level.

-Avoid vendors who create barriers to access your employee data.
-It should be easy to not only measure engagement, but analyze and improve it.
+Avoid vendors who create barriers to accessing your employee data.
+It should be easy to measure the engagement for analyzing and improving it.
 Your software provider should provide quick and instant access to your employee data and surface insights in pre-built or customizable reports.

-Employee engagement has evolved from an annual survey to a robust and important business strategy.
-Successful organizations know that their people are their most important resources.
+Successful organizations know that their people are an essential company resource.
+Employee engagement has evolved from an annual survey to a robust and vital business strategy.

-To begin making progress on employee engagement, you have to commit to real change.
-You must be able to measure and understand what engagement looks like in your organization.
-And then put the tools and processes in place to help your managers drive engagement and performance daily.
+To begin improving employee engagement, you must commit to real change.
+You must measure and understand what engagement looks like in your organization.
+And then put the tools and processes in place to drive engagement and high performance.

 Jocelyn Stange is a writer and editor with over 5 years of experience.
 She works with subject matter experts to write content that helps buyers make informed product decisions.
 When she's not creating new resources, she enjoys dancing, golfing, and playing with her Goldendoodle, Murray.